LIVENlab/enbios/docs/Fundamentals.md

 }
 ```

-All adapters/aggregators have the static function `get_config_schemas`, which gives us the corresponding jsonschemas for
+All adapters/aggregators have the static function `get_config_schemas`, which gives us the corresponding json-schemas for
 configuration.
 Adapters return 3 schemas which are (by convention) called: `adapter`, `activity` and `method`, while
 aggregators contain the schemas `aggregator`, `activity`.